meerkat-dashboard/meerkat/readme.md

 host$ # profit!
 ```

-### Deploy a Docker Hub Image
+### Docker images

-clone meerkat to a docker host
-You may need to use `docker login hub.example.net` if you haven't configured auth
+A meerkat Docker image is available at https://hub.docker.com/r/sol1/meerkat or you can build one locally with

 ```
-docker build --tag hub.example.net/meerkat:latest docker image push hub.example.net/meerkat:latest
+docker build -t meerkat .
 ```

 ### Support
 Sol1 is an official Icinga Enterprise Partner, and can offer commercial support for Meerkat and Icinga and friends.
 We are a friendly bunch of people, so please don't hesitate to get in touch at http://sol1.com.au